peterthompsonnz/kellysconservationforest/posts/spring-releasing-of-trees.md

 <img src="/images/news/spring-releasing/released-trees.jpg" alt="Trees are more visible once grass has been trampled around them" loading="lazy">

 They are easier to see once the long grass has been stamped down.
-The actual flattening is greater than what can be seen in this picture due the height and angle of the camera.
+The actual flattening is greater than what can be seen in this picture due to the height and angle of the camera.

 <br />